AASanusi/music-playlist/README.md

 ![Screenshot of updated playlist](assets/images/screenshot-of-updated-playlist.png)

 #### Repeat Or Quit Application
-  - Once the user has either viewed or added songs to the playlist, they are prompted to either repeat or quit the program.
+  - User are given the option to repeat or quit application after viewing or adding songs.
-  - This gives the user the option to either start again from the main menu or to quit the program.
+  - This gives the user the option to either start again from the main menu or to quit the application.

 ![Screenshot to repeat or quit application](assets/images/screenshot-to-repeat-or-quit-application.png)

 #### Exit Message
-  - This is the exit message that comes up when user decides to quit the application.
+  - Exit message that comes up when user decides to quit the application.

 ![Screenshot of Exit Message](assets/images/screenshot-of-exit-message.png)

 #### Google Worksheet
-  - A cloud based google worksheet used to access data for the application.
+  - A cloud based google worksheet was used to retrieve and submit data.

 ![Screenshot of google worksheet](assets/images/screenshot-of-google-worksheet.png)

 ## Features Left To Implement

 - To add a function that actually plays the songs on the playlist when viewing the playlist.
-- To automatically update the playlist using a certified radio weekly chart so that new music are always added to it alongside with users submission.
 - To add multiple playlist of different genres for the user to choose from and add to it.
-- To add option to be able to delete songs from the playlist.

 ## Technologies Used